Definitions of Course Levels & Credit

 Evanston Township High School’s curriculum offers all students rigorous academic coursework that prepares them for college and career.
 Many courses allow students to earn regular or honors-level credit.

 Honors (H).
 Honors-level credit can be earned in 161 courses in all curricular areas except physical and wellness education.
-Students are taught the importance of effective effort and are encouraged to earn honors credit.
+This includes pathway to honors courses where all students follow a clearly articulated road map to honors credit.
+In pathway to honors courses, honors credit is recognized at the end of each semester based on the successful completion of the pathway.
+Teachers will notify students of the specific pathway to honors for each course at the beginning of the year.
 Students who earn honors credit receive a 0.5 increase to their grade point value.

 Advanced Placement (AP).
 ETHS offers 34 AP courses in the areas of career and technical education, computer science, English, fine arts, history/social science, math, science, and world languages.
 Advanced Placement courses are designed by the College Board to help introduce high school students to college-level academics, workload, and expectations.
 Most students at ETHS have their first chance to take an AP class in their junior year.
 After completing an AP class, students are expected to take the AP exam offered by the College Board in that subject.
 Visit the AP Exam page for complete details.